adashgurung/my-todo-app/README.md

-#react-todo-functional
+# react-todo-app-functional-components

-A simple Todo application built with React using only functional components.
+A simple todo application built with React using only functional components.
 This exercise was intended to explore and learn more about React Hooks.

 This project has CRUD functionality made to work with using Firebase (firestore database).
-Material-UI for the front-end design and hosted on Firebase.
+Material-UI for the front-end design.

-##Some notes about functional components in React
+## Some notes about functional components in React

 Functional components are good for presentational components (components that are stateless are just UI elements) Functional components receive props as arguments and return JSX that is to be rendered.
 (We destructure the props in arguments using ES6 object destrucuturing for convenience)